-We will publish a website and reading course that provides solutions for parents who are seeking accessible, efficient, and researched-based support for a struggling reader (4 -18+ years old).
-The website will identify specific programs based on a student's individual profile, and help tutors-in-training, teachers and volunteers understand and implement an effective intervention.
+We will improve our website that provides solutions for parents who are seeking accessible, efficient, and researched-based support for a struggling reader (4 -18+ years old).
+The website will identifies specific programs based on a student's individual profile, and help tutors-in-training, teachers and volunteers understand and implement an effective intervention.
 The resources range from freebies on the internet, books, well-designed apps, and established reading programs.

 There are more students in need of reading support than there are providers within the public school system and private practice.
 It can cost $2K-$10K+ to receive private pay services.
 The average reading ability of a 10th grade student in juvenile detention is 4th grade.
 This resource will help support students who are having minor struggles to very complex challenges.
 We are removing the barriers to highly specialized reading instruction and improving teacher, parent, and volunteer education.